City-Bureau/city-scrapers/docs/_docs/04-team.md

 ### Developing a Code of Conduct

 This step is often overlooked but often critical to success.
 Define a Code of Conduct that all coding community agree to abide by throughout their time on the project.
-The [Contributor Covenant](https://www.contributor-covenant.org/) inspired an early mission for the open-membership, open-source City Scrapers project, outlined in the project [README file](../README.md) located on Github.
+The [Contributor Covenant](https://www.contributor-covenant.org/) inspired an early mission for the open-membership, open-source City Scrapers project, outlined in the project [README file](https://github.com/City-Bureau/city-scrapers/blob/master/README.md) located on Github.
 In addition to the Covenant, this document states that "The City Bureau Labs community welcomes contributions from everyone.
 We prioritize learning and leadership opportunities for under-represented individuals in tech and journalism.

 We hope that working with us will fill experience gaps (like using git/github, working with data, or having your ideas taken seriously), so that more under-represented people will become decision-makers in both our community and Chicago's tech and media scenes at large."

 Here's the Chicago City Scrapers Code of Conduct as an example (feel free to adapt as needed).

 ### Reward your team

-TK

 ### Additional Resources